Jupiter (god)

-Jupiter is usually thought to have originated as a sky god.
+Jupiter is thought to have originated as a sky god.
 His identifying implement is the thunderbolt and his primary sacred animal is the eagle, which held precedence over other birds in the taking of auspices and became one of the most common symbols of the Roman army (see Aquila).
 The two emblems were often combined to represent the god in the form of an eagle holding in its claws a thunderbolt, frequently seen on Greek and Roman coins.
-As the sky-god, he was a divine witness to oaths, the sacred trust on which justice and good government depend.
+As the sky god, he was a divine witness to oaths, the sacred trust on which justice and good government depend.
 Many of his functions were focused on the Capitoline Hill, where the citadel was located.
 In the Capitoline Triad, he was the central guardian of the state with Juno and Minerva.
 His sacred tree was the oak.

-The Romans regarded Jupiter as the equivalent of the Greek Zeus, and in Latin literature and Roman art, the myths and iconography of Zeus are adapted under the name Iuppiter.
+The Romans regarded Jupiter as the equivalent of the Greek Zeus, and in Latin literature and Roman art, the myths and iconography of Zeus are adapted under the name Jupiter.
 In the Greek-influenced tradition, Jupiter was the brother of Neptune and Pluto, the Roman equivalents of Poseidon and Hades respectively.
 Each presided over one of the three realms of the universe: sky, the waters, and the underworld.
 The Italic Diespiter was also a sky god who manifested himself in the daylight, usually identified with Jupiter.
 Tinia is usually regarded as his Etruscan counterpart.